FAQ

 • Magazines: $3:00

-• An additional $5.00 nonrefundable service fee will be charged on lost or damaged items.
+• An additional $5.00 non refundable processing fee will be charged on lost or damaged items.
 If lost and paid items are returned in good condition within 3 months of payment, only the replacement fee will be refunded.

 • Juvenile cardholders are charged the item replacement cost for any lost or damaged items checked out to the card.

-Bring your ticket from the Water Street Parking garage and have it validated for 2 hours of free parking (the first hour is free to everyone), a service of the Friends of the Jefferson-Madison Regional Library.
-Or park in the Market Street garage, and your first hour will be free but it is $2.00 per hour thereafter.
+Bring your ticket from the Water Street or Market Street parking garages and have it validated for 3 hours of free parking (the first hour is free to everyone), courtesy of the Friends of JMRL.

 Topics: Parking